 In addition to Leanne's long association with the Trail, she brings with her a high level rider experiences and Trail knowledge.
 Leanne has completed three unsupported long distance rides on the Munda Biddi Trail on her hard tail Giant Yukon mountain bike:

 2010 September, Nannup to Mundaring 498 kilometres over two weeks.
 In 2010 the Trail ended in Nannup, the remainder of the Trail through to Albany was under construction.

 2013 October, Nannup to Albany 552 kilometres over two weeks.
 Leanne says “to finish off what we had started and ride the newly constructed Trail to Albany’’.
 The Trail was completed in April 2013.

 2014 August, Mundaring to Albany 1050 kilometres in 16 days.
 That is quite a challenge why such a short time frame: “for the challenge, I only had two weeks in between finishing at Parks and Wildlife and starting at the Foundation, plus I wanted to ride the entire Trail in one go” says Leanne.

-If you require assistance planning your next Munda Biddi Trail adventure Leanne works Monday to Thursday at the Foundation office in Perth and can be contacted on 08 94812483.
+If you require assistance planning your next Munda Biddi Trail adventure Leanne works Monday to Thursday at the Foundation office which is situated above Mountain Designs 862 Hay Street Perth or phone (08) 94812483.

 Thank you to our corporate sponsors and commercial partners.